Lumberjack nurses have great careers

 Nurse, UT Southwestern Medical Center

 Nancy Palacios is a nurse at UT Southwestern Medical Center with experience in neurology/stroke, internal medicine, orthopedics, urology and plastics.
-She is the chair of the unit-based council for the neurology and internal medicine unit.
-She is also a clinical ladder advisor at UTSW.
+She currently serves as the assistant nurse manager on the med/surg unit for orthopedics, internal medicine and neurology.
+She is the past chair of the unit-based council for the neurology and internal medicine unit and is also a clinical ladder advisor at UTSW.

-Nancy has won several awards, including the Meritorious Service Award, the PACT Gold Award and the DFW Great 100 Nurses Scholarship this year.
+Palacios has won several awards, including the Meritorious Service Award, the PACT Gold Award and the DFW Great 100 Nurses Scholarship.
+She is currently working on her Doctor of Nursing Practice at Baylor University and is set to graduate in 2021.

 Chip LeDuff, Class of ‘11